MIC-DKFZ/tqdmp/README.md

 ## License

-Distributed under the terms of the [MIT] license, "ptqdm" is free and open source software
+Distributed under the terms of the [MIT] license, "tqdmp" is free and open source software

 ## Issues